Vishruth-S/CompetitiveCode/CONTRIBUTING.md

   * Should have 2 files: `problem.md` and `solution`
   * Add the link to the problem in `problem.md` file
   * Add your solution in any language
-  * Solutions must be properly indented.
+  * Solutions must be properly indented and explained with comments

 * If you are submitting a new problem
   * Add it to misc folder (if it doesn't exist, create it)